 - Can I start testing our DOT employees now?
 What about non-regulated drug testing?

-No because changes may still be made to DOT or other regulated drug testing until the effective date of their respective requirements.
+No, because changes may still be made to DOT or other regulated drug testing until the effective date of their respective requirements.
 Non-regulated testing of prescription (“expanded”) opiates is already permitted in compliance with applicable state laws and regulations.
-Approximately 15 percent of our non-regulated opiate drug testing currently includes these prescription opiates.
+In 216, approximately 19 percent of our non-regulated opiate drug testing currently includes these prescription opiates.